0x01x02x03/bootnet/README.md

 #info
 This is a repository full of helpfull applications with the shodan engine.
+As the current shodan api does not support python3 these applications will.

 For more info on shodan see:
 https://shodan.io